Trust-KP/Trust/Application/Marine_Insurance_Simulation.md

 ## Institutional Evolution Perspective

-The marine insurance simulation program can also be interpreted as a stylised model of institutional evolution.
+The marine insurance simulation program can be interpreted as a stylised model of institutional evolution.

-Rather than presenting a single complex model, the simulation series introduces institutional capabilities progressively.
-Each stage adds a new coordination layer that allows institutions to operate under greater levels of uncertainty and market interaction.
+Rather than constructing a single complex model, the simulation series introduces institutional mechanisms progressively across a sequence of models.
+Each stage extends the institutional environment of the previous stage by adding a new coordination capability.

+This staged modelling approach allows the effect of individual institutional mechanisms to be examined in isolation while preserving the behavioural foundations established in earlier simulations.

-This staged structure mirrors the way real-world financial institutions develop over time: from individual decision-making, to organisational governance, and eventually to coordinated market systems.
+The structure loosely mirrors the way real-world financial institutions develop across time: from individual decision-making, to organisational governance, and eventually to coordinated market systems.

 | Simulation| Institutional Layer Introduced                                   |
 |-----------|------------------------------------------------------------------|